-All Collections include online viewing as well as a Custom Art Proof Book for easy reference and ordering.
-And it makes a beautiful keepsake.
+Our Collections include online viewing as well as a Custom Art Proof Book for easy reference and ordering.
+The Proof Book it makes a beautiful keepsake!
 Other proofing options, such as paper proofs, web-resolution files, and Movie DVDs are also available.

 How long can the client keep the proofs?

-My online viewing is available for 60 days, but my other proofing options are either included in my Collections or purchases a la carte.
+Online viewing is available for 60 days, but other proofing options are either included in our Collections or purchased a la carte.
 So they are the couple's to keep.